LibreTechnica/libretechnica.github.io/README.md

 ## Seeking Contributors!

 *LibreTechnica is just starting out as a spin-off/superset of [CryptoParty](https://www.cryptoparty.in/), the decentralized movement to share knowledge about protecting yourself in the digital space.
-If you are looking to contribute by writing some guides, designing graphics and branding, building a static site, or organizing, please reach out to us on Twitter [@LibreTechnica](https://twitter.com/LibreTechnica).
+If you are looking to contribute by writing some guides, designing graphics and branding, or organizing, please reach out to us on Twitter [@LibreTechnica](https://twitter.com/LibreTechnica).
 You can also post to [General Project Discussion](https://github.com/LibreTechnica/libretechnica.github.io/issues/1) issues page.*

-### About the branches...
+### About the site...

-I'm using the Main branch to organize thoughts, concepts, and content for what the site will be.
-The gh_pages branch is where I'm playing with static-site generation with Hugo.
+The `gh_pages` branch where the GitHub Pages site resides.
+The site is built with the static-site generator [Hugo](https://gohugo.io) using the [Doks](https://getdoks.org) theme.
+The site is generated from files located in `libretechnica.github.io/content/en/`.
+After pull requests are reviewed, we'll regenerate the site and push the changes.

 --------------------